f5devcentral/f5-rseries-training/docs/monitoring_rseries_health_status.rst

 Checking Active Alerts via API
 ------------------------------

 Recent system level alerts can be accessed via the API.
-Below is an API call to see all the system events that have occured for a particular chassis:
+Below is an API call to see all the system events that have occured for a particular appliance:

 .. code-block:: bash

     GET https://{{Appliance1-IP}}:8888/restconf/data/openconfig-system:system/f5-event-log:events

-Below are examples of events from a chassis in a test lab.Note there are ASSERT and Deasserted messages that clear them.
+Below are examples of events from an appliance in a test lab.
+Note there are ASSERT and Deasserted messages that clear them.

 .. code-block:: json